remix-run/react-router/docs/getting-started/overview.md

 </App>
 ```

-When the URL is `"/invoices/123"`, the component tree will:
+When the URL is `"/invoices/123"`, the component tree will be:

 ```tsx
 <App>